Chords + Lyrics | Baby Love

 | Ebm | Db | Gb | Db |

-Starting with Dm Bb G, and resolving on a C, we could be in the key of F, with G acting as the IIx chord.
-Alternatively, we could be in the key of C, where Bb functions as a bVIIx chord.
+The chords in Baby Love create an initial sense of ambiguity about the key centre.
+Starting with Dm – Bb – G, and a quick G7 resolving to C, we could be in F major, with G acting as the IIx chord.
+Alternatively, we could be in C major, where Bb functions as a bVIIx chord.

-Ironically, during this section of the verse, the lyrics for Baby Love are the most uncertain, with phrases such as “all you do is treat me bad,” “breaking up,” “break my heart,” “I never loved no one but you,” and “don’t throw our love away.”
+Interestingly, the lyrics at this point mirror the musical uncertainty: phrases such as “all you do is treat me bad”, “breaking up”, “break my heart”, “I never loved no one but you”, and “don’t throw our love away” highlight the tension and contrast that make the song so compelling.

-After two and a half verses, we get a solo, followed by another verse and a key change, up a semitone.
+After roughly two and a half verses, a solo appears, followed by another verse and a semitone key change.

-If you’d like to download my chart, here’s the PDF: Baby Love Chord Chart PDF.
+If you’d like to download the chart, here’s the PDF: Baby Love chord chart PDF.

 This chart was created using iRealPro.
 Here’s a link to that file: Baby Love iReal Pro.